Global Timber Trade - Information

 Source (China): General Administration of Customs of the People's Republic of China

-Note: this schedule might assist the authorities in Guyana assess the extent of any fraud in the volumes and export values declared by enterprises which supply logs from Guyana to India or China
+Note: this schedule might assist the authorities in Guyana assess the extent of any fraud in the volumes and export values declared by enterprises which supply logs from Guyana to China.
+Top

 Copyright globaltimber.org.uk